 - You declare, under penalty of perjury, that you are the owner or authorized to act on behalf of the owner of a trademark that is allegedly infringed.

 *Please note that we regularly provide the rights owner’s name, your email address and the details of your report to the person who posted the content you are reporting.
 This person may contact you with the information you provide.
 You may wish to provide a valid generic business or professional email address for this reason.

 If you submitted a trademark report to us through our online form or via email, you’ll receive an automated email that contains information about your report, including a unique report number.
 You should save this number in case you need to contact us about your report.

-Sometimes, we might have a question about your report.
-In this case, we might respond to your report and ask for more information.
-If you receive an email from our team asking for more information about your report, you can and should respond directly to that email.
+Sometimes, we might respond to your report and ask for more information.
+If you receive an email from our team you should respond directly to that email.
 Once our team receives your response, they can continue to look into your report.

 If you submitted an intellectual property report, but then reached an agreement with the person who posted the content, or if you reported content by mistake, you can withdraw your intellectual property report.

-Once we receive your notice withdrawing your report, we’ll restore the content if it has already been removed and send you an email confirmation.
-We may be unable to restore the content in certain instances, including due to technical limitations or if the content was removed for other reasons unrelated to your intellectual property report.
+Once we receive notice that you’d like to withdraw your report, we’ll restore the content if it has already been removed and send you an email confirmation.
+Please note, we may be unable to restore the content in certain instances, including technical limitations or if the content was removed for other reasons unrelated to your intellectual property report.

 When we receive trademark claims through our online form and remove the reported content, we provide the reported user with the following information:

 - Report number